bioinformed/glu-genetics/doc/modules/qc/ibds.rst

 IBD computation assumes knowledge of genotypes frequencies (see the --frequencies option) or population homogeneity so that genotype frequencies may be estimated empirically from the genotype data provided.
-The resulting IBD probabilties reflect the proportion of informative genotypes that share n alleles identical by descent.
+The resulting IBD probabilities reflect the proportion of informative genotypes that share n alleles identical by descent.

 This algorithm is relatively expensive in terms of both computer memory and